teropa/failurous-java/README.md

     serverAddress = <YOUR-FAILUROUS-INSTALLATION>
     apiKey = <API-FAILUROUS-PROJECT-API-KEY>

-## Catching exceptions occurring in web requests
+## Reporting exceptions occurring in web requests

 Configure the Failurous Java client to intercept exceptions by adding it as a servlet filter to your web.xml: